How to reduce the total files number on your plan to avoid reaching the allowed limit

 Where can I see how many inodes I use?

 To check how many inodes are used, log in to your cPanel.
-In the left sidebar, click on the Statistics icon.
-Under Disk Space, you will find Files Usage.
-This equals to your inode usage.
+On the right-hand side of the main page, you will find the Statistics section.
+Under File Usage, you will find the number of files of the account.
+This equals your inode usage.

 How to reduce inode usage?

 There are several ways to reduce inode usage.

 In your cPanel with the File Manager or through an FTP client, you can easily sort and delete files and directories that are not necessary.
 These can be scripts not in use, old development websites, unused image files...

 Remove cache files

 Some applications (such as Joomla, Drupal, or WordPress for instance) generate a number of cache files used to improve performances.
 Verifying how big these cache files are and deleting them once in a while is a good practice.
 You should be able to remove cache files easily directly in the app.